Watermark-based Attribution of AI-Generated Content: Watermark-based Attribution

-Attribution is applied only after a content $C$ is detected as AI-generated.
+\myparatight{Attribution} Attribution is applied only after the content $C$ is detected as AI-generated.
 Intuitively, we attribute the content to the user whose watermark is the most similar to the decoded watermark $D(C)$.
-Formally, we attribute content $C$ to user $U_{i^*}$, where $i^*$ is as follows:
+Formally, we attribute $C$ to user $U_{i^*}$, where $i^*$ is as follows: $i^* = \argmax_{i\in \{1,2,\cdots,s\}} BA(D(C), w_i)$.